stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 Index Reports are persisted, and their lifecycle is managed by Scanner.
 Central and Sensor create reports on demand.
 Scanner is responsible for deleting least-recently used reports.

-ScannerV4 gRPC endpoints will use GRPC status codes to communicate the return status in case of non-successful responses.
+ScannerV4 gRPC endpoints will use gRPC status codes to communicate the return status in case of non-successful responses.

 ScannerV4 will also provide endpoints for health and observability checks, which are not detailed in this ADR.